-- 1.2.1 establish and maintain an ethos where children feel secure, are given the opportunity and encouraged to talk, and are listened to; - 1.2.2 ensure children know that there are adults in the school whom they can approach if they are worried or in difficulty; - include in the curriculum, emotional literacy activities and opportunities for PSHE, ICT and citizenship which equip children with the skills they need to stay safe from abuse and to know to whom to turn for help; - 1.2.4 include, in the curriculum, material which will help children develop realistic attitudes to the responsibilities of adult life, particularly with regard to child care and parenting skills, and allowing children to discuss their sexuality and have realistic attitudes to life if they are confused about feelings. - 1.2.5 work towards the "Every Child Matters" agenda with reference to the 5 outcomes for children. - 1.2.6 ensure that appropriate child protection checks and procedures apply to any staff employed by another organisation and working with the school's pupils on another site. - take opportunities to include teaching of relevant safeguarding issues through PSHE, ICT and SRE (sex relationship education).
+- 1.2.1 establish and maintain an ethos where children feel secure, are given the opportunity and encouraged to talk, and are listened to; - 1.2.2 ensure children know that there are adults in the school whom they can approach if they are worried or in difficulty; - 1.2.3 include in the curriculum, emotional literacy activities and opportunities for PSHE, ICT and citizenship which equip children with the skills they need to stay safe from abuse and to know to whom to turn for help; - 1.2.4 include, in the curriculum, material which will help children develop realistic attitudes to the responsibilities of adult life, particularly with regard to child care and parenting skills, and allowing children to discuss their sexuality and have realistic attitudes to life if they are confused about feelings. - 1.2.5 work towards the "Every Child Matters" agenda with reference to the 5 outcomes for children. - 1.2.6 ensure that appropriate child protection checks and procedures apply to any staff employed by another organisation and working with the school's pupils on another site. - 1.2.7 take opportunities to include teaching of relevant safeguarding issues through PSHE, ICT and SRE (sex relationship education), including cyber bullying and sexting.